Helping Children Challenge Negative Thinking

 Read Time: min

 Children, just like adults, are prone to negative thinking.
-Their negative thinking can lead them to be avoidant, have meltdowns, get into fights, and take other negative actions.
-The concept of thoughts can be a little abstract for children.
-Certainly more difficult to understand than feelings and behaviors.
+Their negative thinking can lead them to be avoidant, have meltdowns, get into fights, and take other harmful actions.
+The concept of thoughts can be abstract for children.
+Indeed, they are more challenging to understand than feelings and behaviors.

-When helping children change their thinking, I make the concepts concrete, give them opportunities to practice, and break down the skills needed to change negative thinking to positive, realistic thinking.
+When helping children change their thinking, make the concepts concrete and give them opportunities to practice and break down the skills needed to change negative thinking to positive, realistic thinking.

 Label Negative Thinking